Go Back

 • Using a frying pan, kitchen torch, or direct flame, lightly brown the dumplings on both sides.

-• Mix starch with water until it dissolves.
+• Mix the starch with water in a small bowl until smooth.
 In a small pot, combine sugar, soy sauce, and water, and bring it to a gentle boil over low heat.
-Gradually add the starch mixture while stirring to thicken the glaze.
+Gradually add the dissolved starch to the pot while stirring constantly to thicken it and avoid lumps.
+Continue simmering for about 20 seconds to eliminate any powdery taste.

 • Serve the skewered rice dumplings on plates and drizzle the sweet soy glaze over them.